You’ve probably heard the buzz around CBD.

 Incorporating a high-quality, trustworthy CBD product into your health, wellness and vitality routine can foster several tangible benefits, including:

-2. May support deep and restful sleep – Sleep is essential for your physical and mental health.
-Incorporating CBD into your night-time routine — especially a sleep-centric CBD with ingredients like melatonin, valerian root and chamomile — may calm the mind, ease the body and help you achieve deep sleep.
+- May support deep and restful sleep – Sleep is essential for your physical and mental health.
+Incorporating CBD into your night routine — especially a sleep-centric CBD with ingredients like melatonin, valerian root and chamomile — may calm the mind, ease the body and help you achieve deep sleep.

-4. May provide an energy boost – If you hit the afternoon wall, a CBD dose packed with Vitamin B may give you the boost you need — and do so without the caffeine jitters.
+- May provide an energy boost – If you hit the afternoon wall, a CBD dose packed with Vitamin B may give you the boost you need — and do so without the caffeine jitters.
+Try taking CBD oil for energy in the morning with a CBD coffee, CBD tea or on its own.

 Safe, Effective, Trustworthy — Zebra CBD

-Generally speaking, you won’t experience lethal overdoses from CBD so long as you follow the dosage instructions and only purchase your CBD from a trustworthy source.
+Generally speaking, you won’t experience lethal overdoses from CBD so long as you follow the recommended dose instructions and only purchase your CBD from a trustworthy source.

 When you take Zebra CBD, you know exactly what you’re getting.